 Magnesium supports lung function, but some COPD medications may interfere with the body’s ability to absorb it.

-People should also exercise caution when taking magnesium supplements for COPD, because it can interfere with some drugs and cause side effects.
+People should also exercise caution when taking magnesium supplements for COPD.
+It can interfere with some drugs and cause side effects.

-Calcium can help the lungs function, but some COPD medications may cause people to lose calcium.
+Calcium can help the lungs function, but some COPD medications may cause the body to lose calcium.
 This makes it even more important for people with COPD to consider increasing calcium-rich foods in their diet.

-If a person is not able to reach their calcium needs through the diet, it may be necessary to take a calcium supplement.
+If a person cannot reach their calcium needs through diet, it may be necessary to take a calcium supplement.

 Researchers have identified the following additional supplements for COPD treatment and support: